Jalen Carter: 2024 season

 In 2024, Carter was selected to his first Pro Bowl.
 Following a Week 15 win over the Pittsburgh Steelers, the NFL issued a $11,817 fine on Carter for striking tight end Connor Heyward in the head.
-In a snowy Divisional Round matchup against the Los Angeles Rams, Carter had a pivotal sack on quarterback Matthew Stafford to force fourth down in the final minute of the fourth quarter, leading to a close 28–22 victory for the Eagles after an incomplete pass.
+In a snowy Divisional Round matchup against the Los Angeles Rams, Carter had a pivotal sack on quarterback Matthew Stafford to force fourth down in the final minute of the fourth quarter.
+On the next play Carter again got pressure leading to an incompletion which sealed a close 28–22 victory for the Eagles.
 On February 1, 2025, the league fined Carter $17,445 for the open-handed slap on center Tyler Biadasz that was not flagged in the 2025 NFC Championship win against the Washington Commanders.
 The Eagles advanced to Super Bowl LIX, where they would defeat the two-time defending champion Kansas City Chiefs 40–22, giving Carter his first Super Bowl title.
-Leading the Kansas City 34–0 late in the third quarter, the Philadelphia defensive line received high praise following their dominant performance despite not blitzing a single time, which was widely viewed to be profoundly instrumental to the victory.
+With the Eagles leading Kansas City 34–0 late in the third quarter, Philadelphia's defensive line received high praise following their dominant performance despite not blitzing a single time, which was widely viewed to be profoundly instrumental to the victory.
 Carter was one of a dozen Eagles players of the Super Bowl LIX championship team that did not participate in the White House visit in April 2025.
 Including the postseason, Carter's five forced fumbles since entering the NFL in 2023 are the most of any defensive tackle.
+He was ranked 43rd by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

-Carter was ejected just six seconds into the Eagles' opening night game against the Dallas Cowboys after spitting on Cowboys quarterback Dak Prescott following the opening kickoff.
+Carter was ejected six seconds into the Eagles' opening night game against the Dallas Cowboys after spitting on Cowboys quarterback Dak Prescott following the opening kickoff.
 Carter was given an unsportsmanlike conduct penalty, which resulted in disqualification, and was later fined $57,222 by the league.
 Carter was suspended for one game, though he did not have to serve it, since the league considered his early ejection as a game served.

+In Week 17, Carter blocked an extra point attempt that prevented the Buffalo Bills from taking an eight-point lead in the fourth quarter.
+This later led to a failed game-winning two-point conversion attempt, sealing an Eagles 13-12 win, earning NFC Special Teams Player of the Week.

+2026 season

+On April 27, 2026, the Eagles exercised the fifth-year option on Carter's contract.
+On July 28, Carter and the Eagles agreed to a four-year contract extension worth $152 million.